 Then all you do is roll!
 Starting from the short end you roll the cake over the cream cheese.
 It will likely crack along the way (you can see that mine did), but it still rolls up fine and will taste just as yummy.

-I hope you’ll give these a try and share them with your friends.
-Just don’t be surprised if you suddenly find yourself the designated Pumpkin Cream Cheese Roll maker!
+I hope you’ll give these pumpkin cream cheese rolls a try and share them with your friends.
+Just don’t be surprised if they start demanding them every year, and you suddenly find yourself the designated Pumpkin Roll maker!

 - 3 large eggs

 - 1 cup sugar

 For the Cream Cheese Filling:

 - 3 Tablespoons softened butter

 - 1 teaspoon vanilla